Cesar Millan

 MD: How has fame changed your life?

 CM: I see fame the way my dogs see fame.
-It’s not real.
-It’s a story.
+Itโs not real.
+Itโs a story.
 I am the same Mexican guy who jumped the border with a dream.
 Only with better clothes.